 Password Encryption

 Word will ask you to create a password for the document.
-Because there is no way to retrieve or reset the code if you forget it, use a complex but memorable password.

 Confirm the password and click OK.